devlaming/mgreml/README.md

 | environment covariance | Some pheno 109 | Some pheno 110 | 0.164 |
 | environment covariance | Some pheno 110 | Some pheno 110 | 0.960 |

-The file `vcs.VCs.var.out` contains a 110-by-110 matrix representing the sampling covariance matrix of those estimates.
+The file `vcs.VCs.var.out` contains a 110-by-110 matrix representing the covariance matrix of those estimates.

 `mgreml` can also be used to specify two models at once, to compare them using a likelihood-ratio test, provided the null model is nested with respect to the alternative.
 E.g. one can use the following command to compare the saturated model to the previously considered model assuming perfect genetic correlations and no environment correlations at all: